Languages of Singapore: Malay

 Malay is the national language of Singapore and one of its official languages.
+Its desgination as the national language plays a symbolic role, as Malays are constitutionally recognised as the indigenous peoples of Singapore, and it is the government's duty to protect their language and heritage.
+(Note: "The national language shall be the Malay language and shall be in the Roman script …" (Constitution of the Republic of Singapore, PART XIII).)
+This is also largely due to Singapore's geographical location in the Malay Archipelago.

-It is written using a version of the Roman script known as Rumi.
+Malay is written using a version of the Roman script known as Rumi.
 It is the home language of 13% of the Singaporean population.
 Malay is also the ceremonial national language and used in the national anthem of Singapore, in citations for Singapore orders and decorations and military foot drill commands, mottos of several organisations, and is the variety taught in Singapore's language education system.
 Linguistically, the vernacular Malay dialect of Singapore is similar to or even derived from that of Johore, but with a possible Javanese substrate "much influenced by its proximity to Java", as well as having a flap rhotic consonant (/ɾ/).

 Historically Malay was written in the Jawi script, based on Arabic.
 Under the British and Dutch Malay began to be written in Rumi.
 Efforts to create a standardised spelling for Malaya and Singapore emerged in 1904 by colonial officer Richard Wilkinson.
 In 1910, the Malay of the Riau Islands was chosen by the Dutchman van Ophuijsen as the dialect for his book "Malay Grammar", intended for Dutch officials, standardising Rumi usage in Dutch territories.
 In 1933, grammarian Zainal Abidin bin Ahmad made further changes to Rumi as used in Malaya and Singapore.
 Many Chinese immigrants who spoke Malay were supporters of British rule, and purposely used Rumi when writing newspapers or translating Chinese literature.
 Printing presses used by colonial officials and Christian missionaries further spread Rumi, while Jawi was mostly written by hand.
 The transition to Rumi changed the Malay language due to the influence of English grammar.
 In 1972, Malaysia and Indonesia reached an agreement to standardise Rumi Malay spelling.
 Singaporean Malays still learn some Jawi as children alongside Rumi, and Jawi is considered an ethnic script for use on Singaporean Identity Cards.